mortgage minds

 • Direct debit details

-The lender underwriter reviews your application and supporting document once the complete application is submitted.
+The lender underwriter reviews your application and supporting documents once the complete application is submitted.

 Some lenders instruct the valuation on the submission of the full application.
 However, others only instruct the property valuation once the underwriter agrees to the application after reviewing the supporting documents.